iamdoublewei/iamdoublewei.github.io/_pages/about.md

 Recent News
 ======
-January, 2025: Our paper "Energy-Adaptive Checkpoint-Free Intermittent Inference for Low Power Energy Harvesting Systems" and "Energy-efficient Persistently Secure Block-based Differential Checkpointing for Energy Harvesting Devices" are accepted by ISQED'25.
+**January 2025**: Our papers, “Energy-Adaptive Checkpoint-Free Intermittent Inference for Low Power Energy Harvesting Systems” and “Energy-efficient Persistently Secure Block-based Differential Checkpointing for Energy Harvesting Devices”, have been accepted to **ISQED'25**.

+**May 2024**: Our paper “Energy-aware Incremental OTA Update for Flash-based Batteryless IoT Devices” has been accepted to **ISVLSI'24**.